Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 - Extra battery pack.
 This is helpful for charging your phone.

 - Fan.
 You can either bring a traditional fan to go with your costume or a mini electric fan to keep you cool as the Orangerie isn’t air conditioned.
 However, at night when the sun is down it isn’t super hot.
+I purchased a cute traditional fan while in Paris beforehand.

 - Any additional makeup/chapstick.